API Reference

 Note

-The comparison can be set to allow missing data in the current data by setting allow_missing_data_in_current to True.
-This is e.g. useful if the current data is based on an implementation in progress, so that some of the data is not yet available.
-In this case, the comparison will not raise an error if the current data is missing some data which is present in the reference data.
-Instead, a warning will be printed.
+The comparison can be set to allow missing keys in the current and/or reference data by setting allow_missing_data_in_current and/or allow_missing_data_in_previous to True.
+This is e.g. useful if the current data is based on an implementation in progress, so that some of the data is not yet available, or if the current run produces additional data which is not needed for the comparison (and not present in the reference).

 Parameters: